 Ans.: After the specified time of last date/date of choice locking (or after choice locking) print out can be taken from MCC website after login by the Candidate, link is available on the left hand side of the page as "Print Lock Choice".
 Q. No. 32: If I opt to participate in second round of Counseling whether my allotted seat (of first round) will be cancelled?
 Ans.: In case you are not allotted any seat in the second round you will retain earlier allotted seat (if you have already completed admission formalities and not resigned from the allotted seat).
 However, on allotment of a seat in second round the earlier allotted seat will automatically be cancelled and allotted to another candidate.
 Q. No. 33: If I get up-graded in 2nd Round from my 1st Round seat, can I join that 2nd Round College directly?
 Ans.: No, you will have to get a relieving letter from the earlier institute/college (allotted in Round-1) - generated on- line, before you can join the next college/institution (allotted in Round-2).
 Q. No. 34: At the time of admission will my original certificates be retained by the allotted college/institution?
 Ans.: Yes, all the participating colleges/institutions have been instructed to retain original certificates of admitted students and release them only on up-gradation of the seat of the candidate to prevent seat blocking.
-Q. No. 35: In case some of the Super Specialty seats are sanctioned by the Medical Council of India/ NBE / Central Government after start of Counseling (as per counseling Schedule) will they be added in seat matrix (available seats).
-Ans.: As per the "Time Schedule for completion of Admission Process for Super Specialty Medical Courses approved by the Hon'ble Supreme Court of India in IA Number 7 & 8 in Writ Petition (Civil) no. 76 of 2015 in Ashish Ranjan&Ors.
-Vs Union of India &Ors.
-Case vide order dated 18.01.2016.
-Accordingly, Round-1 and Round-2 counselling will be conducted and there is no provision of Round -3.
-However, exception to the rule is seats which are increased due to Teacher/ Student ratio and sanctioned under 10A act, such seats can be added.
-Q. No. 36:- I have registered for Round-I. Should I register again for Round-II?
+Q. No. 35:- I have registered for Round-1.
+Should I register again for Round-2?

-Ans:- No, only those candidates who have not registered in Round-I need to register again in Round-II.
-Candidates who have exited with forfeiture in Round-I need also to register again.
-Q. No. 37: Who are eligible for "Exit with Forfeiture" option?
+Ans:- No, only those candidates who have not registered in Round-1 need to register again in Round-2.
+Candidates who have exited with forfeiture in Round-1 also need to register again.
+Q. No. 36: Who are eligible for "Exit with Forfeiture" option?

 Ans: - a) Candidate who has been allotted a seat in Round-1 but does not report at the college may exit with Forfeiture.
 (I.e. The refundable security fee will not be refunded in such a case). b) Candidate who has been allotted a seat in Round-2 but does not report at the college may exit with Forfeiture.
-(I.e. The refundable security fee will not be refunded in such a case).
-Q. No. 38: Can a candidate resign from Round-II once he joins the allotted college?

-Ans.: No CHAPTER 5-APPLICATION FORM & FEE OF COUNSELING i.
+(I.e. The refundable security fee will not be refunded in such a case). \It is pertinent to note that all admissions should be made online only and candidates should ensure that their Admission Letter has been generated online through the portal provided by MCC of DGHS.
+Any offline admission letter will be treated as 'Null & Void' and will lead to cancellation of seat of candidate.
+CHAPTER 5-APPLICATION FORM & FEE OF COUNSELING i.
 FEES Refundable Security fee Non-Refundable Registration fee Total Fee Rs.
 2, 00,000/- Rs.
 5000/- Rs.
 2, 05,000/- Q. No.1:- What are the various fee to be paid at the time of registration?